 Be extra careful when driving in the wet at night.
 The speeds of other vehicles can be more difficult to judge when their lights are refracted by heavy rain

 Avoid driving through water running across a road, you can never be sure

 exactly how deep it may be

 Try to safely avoid splashing pedestrians.
 You would not like someone doing it to you!

 Avoid going out completely in very bad weather if you can

 If you have been involved in an accident that was not your fault, we can help you get your vehicle repaired, organise a hire care for you, and even make an injury compensation claim on your behalf.

-Car Call UK are specialists in managing all aspects of a road accident claim, and because we recover all our costs from the at-fault drivers insurance company, we can provide this service for free!
+Car Call UK and our partners are specialists in managing all aspects of a road accident claim, and because we and our partners recover our costs from the at-fault drivers insurance company.

 Call us now on 02392 484 244 for free help and advice from one of our experienced claims advisors.